Curriculum pathway – Explorers

 What an ‘Explore’ classroom may look like: Effective teaching may include:

-• Engage provision
+• Explore provision

 • Displays for communication, phonics, our curriculum EHCP targets, maths.